ZJvandeWeg/rust-red/README.md

 We welcome your feedback!
 If you encounter any issues or have suggestions, please open an [issue](https://github.com/edge-link/edgelink.rs/issues).

+E-mail: oldrev(at)gmail.com

 ## License

 This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for more details.

+Copyright © Li Wei and other contributors.
+All rights reserved.